iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

-[[Proximal Gradient via Forward Backwards Envelope]], read this to understand some basic properties about the envelope and such.
+[[Proximal Gradient, Forward Backwards Envelope]], read this to understand some basic properties about the envelope and such.

 ---
 ### **Intro**

 We still assume that the function $g(x)$ has a gradient and it's strongly smooth constant $L$ and we also would assume that $f$ is convex not not necessarily smooth, recall from the previous file of the following facts:

 1. $G_\beta - \nabla g(x) \in \partial h(x^+)$ with $x^+ \in \text{prox}_{h, \beta^{-1}}(x - \beta^{-1}\nabla g(x))$, and this general condition is true for all values of $x$.
 We refers $G_\beta(x)$ as the residual of the proximal gradient algorithm.
 Finally, $G_\beta(x) = \beta(x - x^+)$.
 This is the fixed point error of the proximal gradient operator, and it's also the velocity of the trajectory made by the proximal gradient algorithm.